alexle/alexle.github.com/_posts/2016-11-25-easy-life-overrated.markdown

 Imagine two days:

 * You sleep in.
 Wake to a hearty breakfast.
-The sun is out and it's a beautiful day to relax on the patio with a craft beer and snacks.
-Later, you retreat to your couch with Chinese takeout and watch all 8 episodes of [Stranger Things][1] on Netflix.
-In **one** sitting.
-You silently thank the person who invented sweatpants.
+Then head to your patio to enjoy the beautiful warm day with a craft beer and snacks.
+For lunch, you meet up with some friends for burgers and corn hole.
+Finally, you retreat to your couch with Chinese takeout and watch binge a couple episodes of your favorite show before heading to bed.

 * It's 5am and you're running up a trail in pitch darkness.
 You're cold, hungry, and tired.
 The wheels come off at mile 24.
 It's a struggle to keep moving forward.
 There's still **10 miles** left, you realize, before tripping over a rock and face-planting into the ground.
+It isn't fun any longer.
 You brush off the dirt and push your aching body on.

 Which day would you prefer?
 Most people would choose the first day.